partisiablockchain/dapp-playground/tutorial/zk-contract-example.md

-# Interact with a contract
+# A Zero Knowledge smart contract example - Average salary contract

-## The structure of the Average salary smart contract
+Throughout this example, when we write 'run task', then press 'F1', and search for 'Tasks: Run Task'.

-To view the structure of the Average salary contract, run the task "Show the ABI for a contract", and choose the average salary option.
+A list of tasks wil pop up, now you can select the task you are looking for.

 ## Deploy an Average salary contract